 The talk by Simon Maxwell on 29th June at the University of Sussex was duly engaging, as one would expect from an experienced and importantly, witty speaker.
 In his speech, Simon talked about the need for institutes like IDS/ODI etc to focus more on “moving up the value chain” by working with the UN General Assembly, the EC and the other IFIs, instead of wasting time and resources working on rather “low value” agendas like community farming systems, tribal customs and rural surveys.
 That, he thought, was best left to the plathora of southern NGOs and institutes, especially since the north did not have a comparative advantage in these fields.

 Being based in London or Washington is a distinct advantage.
-But Simon’s talk completely disregarded most of the other discussion elsewhere in the day – about the shifts in gobal power.
+But Simon’s talk completely disregarded most of the other discussion elsewhere in the day – about the shifts in global power.
 What about offices in Beijing, New Delhi, Pretoria or Brasilia? or even in Bangkok or Nairobi?
 I agree with Simon about the use of the term “comparative advantage” – but how do we use our respective advantages?
-Where would we be, without a willingness to get your hands dirty, or at least engage on equal-terms with local partners, learning from them and with them.
-Instead, SImon’s talk would suggest that think tanks just need to “oil their way around the floor, oozing charm from every pore”.
-Unless the heady charm is accompanied by some earthy sweat, I am afraid, not much will ever change…
+Where would we be, without a willingness to get our hands dirty, or at least engage on equal terms with local partners, learning from them, and with them.
+Instead, we were told that that think tanks just need to “oil their way around the floor, oozing charm from every pore”.